 Sign-in and profile screen

-First of all, home screen should provide access to the other parts of the app.
+First of all, the home screen should provide access to the other parts of the app.
 Designers can choose various ways of the presentation from a sidebar with minimalistic icons to the clickable subheaders leading to the different sections of app content.
 The choice often depends on the number of features provided by the product as well as the platform which it is meant for.

 The information about users’ activity is often presented via diagrams of various forms.
 Such presentation contributes the effective visual perception of the data which includes many numerals.
 Also, designers often apply custom icons representing each kind of activity.
-This way the screen looks clean and neat even if users have a really active life.
+This way, the screen looks clean and neat even if users have a really active life.